Wall Street rallies ahead of a potentially turbulent week

 NEW YORK (AP) — U.S. stocks are climbing Monday, kicking off a potentially turbulent stretch for markets, as Wall Street recovers some of its sharp sell-off from last week.

-The S&P 500 was 1% higher in early trading after more companies reported stronger profits for the summer than Wall Street feared.
-The Dow Jones Industrial Average was up 273 points, or 1%, at 26,774, as of 9:42 a.m.
-Eastern time, and the Nasdaq composite was 1.2% higher.
-They followed up on gains across Europe and Asia after reports there on manufacturing were stronger than expected.
+The S&P 500 was 1.1% higher in midday trading after more companies reported stronger profits for the summer than Wall Street feared and reports on manufacturing came in better than expected.
+The Dow Jones Industrial Average was up 359 points, or 1.4%, at 26,860, as of 11:20 a.m.
+Eastern time, and the Nasdaq composite was 0.4% higher.

+The rally came on the heels of gains for European and Asian stocks following their own better-than-expected economic data.

 Caution, though, was continuing to hang over markets as the pandemic raises worries that customers will stay away from businesses and pushes more European governments to bring back restrictions.
-Treasury yields were falling.
+Uncertainty about Tuesday's U.S. elections is also weighing on markets, and Treasury yields were dipping.

 It’s an incredibly busy week for markets, with the Federal Reserve announcing its latest decision on interest rates Thursday, the U.S. Labor Department releasing its market-moving monthly jobs report on Friday and roughly 130 companies in the S&P 500 scheduled to report their results for the summer through the week.

-Many professional investors say they plan to hold steady through whatever volatility the election creates because history shows politics don’t have a very strong correlation with market returns over the longer term.
-But they’re nevertheless girding for potentially big swings in the interim.
+Many professional investors say they plan to hold steady through whatever volatility the election creates.
+That's because history shows politics don’t have a very strong correlation with market returns over the longer term.
+But Wall Street is nevertheless girding for potentially big swings in the interim.

 The feared scenario for investors is a contested election, where it could take weeks for a winner of the White House to emerge.
 Markets famously hate uncertainty, and many along Wall Street expect stocks to drop in such a scenario.

 Which party gets control of the Senate may be just as important as the presidency.
 If Democrats can gain complete control of Washington, many investors expect them to deliver a big dose of support for the economy.
-That plus “more predictable trade policy” could offset the higher tax rates and tighter regulations that would likely come out of a Democratic-controlled Washington, which the BlackRock Investment Institute says could lead to a better environment for stocks and other risky investments.
+That plus “more predictable trade policy” could offset the higher tax rates and tighter regulations likely to come out of a Democratic-controlled Washington, says the BlackRock Investment Institute.

 Democrats and Republicans have been haggling about a stimulus renewal for months, since the last round of supplemental benefits for laid-off workers and other stimulus expired.
 But a deep partisan divide has so far stymied them.

-Estee Lauder jumped 5.2% for one of the largest gains in the S&P 500 following its better-than-expected profit report.
-Sales weakened by 9% from a year earlier as some stores were closed, but it said it benefited from strong sales growth in China.
+Nielsen Holdings jumped 7.4% and Clorox rose 5.4% after each of the companies reported better results than analysts expected.
+Companies in the S&P 500 are now on track to a decline of slightly less than 10% for the summer from a year earlier.
+That's not as bad as the nearly 21% drop analysts were expecting at the start of October, according to FactSet.

+In Europe, France’s CAC 40 rose 2%, and Germany’s DAX returned 1.9% after a survey showed industrial output was at a strong level in October in the eurozone, just as new limits are being reimposed on public life.
+The FTSE 100 in London climbed 1.4%.

-The world’s second-largest economy has been a relative bright spot in the global economy recently.
-A major indicator for China’s manufacturing sector reported a rise on Monday, which showed that domestic demand is holding up.
+In Asia, a major indicator for China’s manufacturing sector reported a rise on Monday, which showed that domestic demand is holding up.

 That helped drive Asian stocks higher, along with encouraging data for Japan and India.
 Japan’s Nikkei 225 rose 1.4%, South Korea’s Kospi climbed 1.5%, Hong Kong’s Hang Seng added 1.5% and stocks in Shanghai inched up by less than 0.1%.